oracle/docker-images/OracleWebLogic/dockerfiles/14.1.2.0/README.md

       * `ADMINISTRATION_PORT_ENABLED` (default: `false`)
       * `ADMINISTRATION_PORT`         (default: `9002`)

 **NOTE**: For security, you want to set the domain mode to `production mode`.
 In WebLogic Server 14.1.2.0 a new `production mode` domain becomes by default a `secured production` mode domain.
 Secured production mode domains have more secure default configuration settings, for example the Administration port is enabled, all non-ssl listen ports are disabled, and all ssl ports are enabled.

 In this image we create a Development Mode domain by default, you can create a Production Mode domain (with Secured Production Mode disabled) by setting in the `docker run` command `PRODUCTION_MODE` to `prod` and set `ADMINISTRATION_PORT_ENABLED` to true.
 If you intend to run these images in production, then you should change the Production Mode to `production`.
 When you set the `DOMAIN_NAME`, the `DOMAIN_HOME=/u01/oracle/user_projects/domains/$DOMAIN_NAME`.
-Please see the documentation [Administering Security for Oracle WebLogic Server](<https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/14.1.2/secmg/using-secured-production-mode.html#GUID-9ED2EF38-F763-4999-80ED-27A3FBCB9D7Di>) to learn about `Secured Production Mode` domains.
+Please see the documentation [Administering Security for Oracle WebLogic Server](<https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/14.1.2/secmg/using-secured-production-mode.html#GUID-9ED2EF38-F763-4999-80ED-27A3FBCB9D7D>).

 Run a Development Mode domain: